dannieRope/Data-Cleaning-with-Power-Qurery-Editor-1/README.md

 According to the dataset, it should have four columns: OrderId, Ship mode, segment, and Value/sales.

 However, these columns are poorly structured.
-Segment and ship mode attributes are found in the first two rows of the dataset, followed by Order ID attributes directly placed under them in column A.
+Segment and ship mode values are found in the first two rows of the dataset, followed by Order ID values, which are directly placed under them in column A.

 ![DATA PREVIEW](https://github.com/dannieRope/Data-Cleaning-with-Power-Qurery-Editor-1/assets/132214828/f4ac042a-50af-4ecd-8835-8d741a5a575a)